top of page

 OPTION 2

-Please reach out to Amber Podolec with all inquiries regarding SNAP.
-Amber works for the Tompkins County Catholic Charities and helps people apply for SNAP in the county.
-Amber has helped hundreds of Cornell students apply for SNAP!
+• Reach out to Amber Podolec with all inquiries regarding SNAP.
+Amber works for the Tompkins County Catholic Charities and has helped hundreds of Cornell students apply for SNAP!

 OPTION 3